maisiesadler53/Distributed_gol/README.md

 This is the Computer Systems A summative coursework.
 The coursework is worth 80% of the unit mark.
 It is to be completed in your programming pairs.
 You must report any change to your pairing to the unit director *before* starting your assignment.
 It runs over 4 weeks and the deadline for submitting all your work is **Friday 11 December 13:00**.

 Talk to each other regularly and make sure you manage your team well.
 Let us know about issues before they grow to affect your team’s performance.
+It is important to carefully manage your time for this assignment.
+Do not spend hours trying to debug on your own; use pair programming, seek help from our teaching assistants during scheduled labs and ask questions on Teams.

 **Do not plagiarise.** Both team members should understand all code developed in detail.

 ## Task Overview